mui/mui-x/docs/data/date-pickers/getting-started/getting-started.md

 ### Commonly used components

-The example belows shows how to use the most commonly needed components exported by `@mui/x-date-pickers`:
+Most application only need a few of the components exported by `@mui/x-date-pickers`:

 {{"demo": "CommonlyUsedComponents.js"}}

 :::info
 All the components exported by `@mui/x-date-pickers` are also exported by `@mui/x-date-pickers-pro` but not with nested imports.

-For example, to use to `DatePicker`, the three following imports are valid:
+For example, to use the `DatePicker` component, the three following imports are valid:

 ```tsx
 import { DatePicker } from '@mui/x-date-pickers';